 The non-established churches

 Contrary to the notions of uniformity and discipline, expressed by the established churches (England and Scotland), the existence and persistence of non-established denominations demonstrate the principles of diversity which is characteristic of the protestant world.

-Historically, both Catholics and Protestants dissenters were first persecuted and then excluded from civic life, i.e. they had no access to professions, to trading corporations, to universities (both as students and professors), and to politics.
+Historically, both Catholic and Protestant dissenters were first persecuted and then excluded from civic life, i.e. they had no access to professions, trading corporations, universities (both as students and professors), and politics.